-CAUTION: Please note that the sorted entries are assigned an index of their own which is not identical with the location numbers used in the various phonebooks.
-Therefore, the index retrieved with command AT^SPBC command can be used only as an index for AT^SPBG.
-Do not use the listed index numbers to dial out or modify entries.
+CAUTION: Please note that AT^SPBC is assigned the same index as AT^SPBG or AT^SPBS which is not identical with the physical location numbers used in the various phonebooks.
+Therefore, do not use the index numbers retrieved with AT^SPBC to dial out or modify phonebook entries.